Cultural Perspectives in Education & Care

 Practices:

-What does Cultural Competence mean?
+What does Cultural Responsiveness mean?
 How do we do it?
 How do we become it?
-Cultural Competence means different things to different people.
-Everyone’s Cultural Competence journey is unique.
+Cultural Responsiveness is different for all of us.
+Everyone’s Cultural Responsiveness journey is unique.
 We are all at different stages of our journey but the most important thing is that we start this journey and take the small steps, even if at times we feel that our approach wavers on the tokenistic.
-Over time, with ongoing reflection, opportunities, practice, perseverance and a commitment to continue the journey, one is able to cultivate their competence around culture.
+Over time, with ongoing reflection, opportunities, practice, perseverance and a commitment to continue the journey, one is able to cultivate their competence and responsiveness around culture.
 This eventually leads to an enriched journey of cultural confidence with tools & knowledge to better communicate, include and interact cross culturally with children, families and Educators that we work with and in our everyday personal interactions.
 References: https://wehearyou.acecqa.gov.au/2014/07/10/what-does-it-mean-to-be-culturally-competent/

 0 Comments